graphile/crystal/grafast/website/grafast/request-overview.md

 operation plan can be executed, otherwise a new operation plan is created (see previous paragraph).

-## Execute operation and output plan
+## Execute operation plan

-&ZeroWidthSpace;<grafast /> will populate the relevant system steps in the plan with the variables, context value, root value, etc and will then execute the plan, the execution flowing down through the operation plan's step graph, executing each step exactly once (and sometimes in parallel with other steps) until all steps have been executed.
+&ZeroWidthSpace;<grafast /> will populate the relevant system steps in the plan with the variables, context value, root value, etc and will then execute the execution plan, the execution flowing down through the execution plan's step graph, executing each step exactly once (and sometimes in parallel with other steps) until all steps have been executed.
 Since each step is only executed once per request, the execution must process all of the data in a batch.
 Thus, it is fed a list of data from each of its dependencies, and it must return a corresponding list of data that its dependents may themselves consume.

-Once the operation plan has executed to completion, the values gathered are ran through the output plan to produce the output.
+Once the execution plan has executed to completion, the values gathered are ran through the output plan to produce the output.
 Typically this is a JSON object, however for an optimization <grafast /> may optionally output stringified JSON instead without ever building the intermediary JavaScript objects.